Story Elements- Teaching Tips

 Introducing the Basics

 Start with anchor charts!
-Anchor charts are always a necessity when teaching mini lessons for me.
+Anchor charts are always a necessity when teaching mini-lessons.
 I always need something to create WITH the students and have on display to refer back to throughout the unit.
-Here are two cute ideas from other bloggers on teaching Story Elements.
+Above are two great ideas from other bloggers on teaching Story Elements.

 Video for Story Elements: Activities and teaching ideas- educational ideas for characters, setting, events, problem and solution, and more.
 Hands-on ideas for a first grade, second grade, and third grade classroom.